 A school-wide art show is an essential part of the school year.
 This is your department’s time to shine.
 Although it’s a massive project, it has the most payoff of anything else you will do that year.
 The art exhibit brings your amazing student artists, parents, siblings, administrators, and other departments together for a night to celebrate the arts.
 Don’t skip it!

 In this post, I will share how I schedule marketing, set up, parent volunteers, and more.
-It’s no easy task putting on a school art show, and it starts months in advance, which for some of you means now.
+It’s no easy task putting on a school art show for elementary, middle or high school students, and it starts months in advance, which for some of you means now.
 Read below for more!

 ART SHOW OVERVIEW